IRR Types and Sources

 • Loans that give borrowers the option to refinance or make prepayments present option risk.
 For example, a mortgage holder may elect to refinance a mortgage in a falling interest rate environment in order to take advantage of a lower interest rate.
 This will reduce the credit union’s yield on assets.
 Similarly, if a borrower makes prepayments on a loan, credit union income will potentially be reduced.

-• Investments, such as callable bonds, present option risk because they can be redeemed by the issuer prior to maturity.
+• Investments, such as callable bonds, present option risk because they can be redeemed by the issuer before maturity.
 For example, assume that a credit union purchased a 5-year callable bond at a market yield of 2 percent.
 If market rates subsequently decline to 0.5 percent, the bond’s issuer will be motivated to call the bond and issue new debt at the lower market rate.
 At the call date, the issuer effectively repurchases the bond from the credit union.
 As a result, the credit union will not receive the originally expected yield (such as, 2 percent for 5 years).
 Instead, the credit union may re-invest the principal at the new, lower market rate.
 On the other hand, in a rising rate environment, the issuer will likely not call the bond and the credit union will have a below market-yielding investment.

 See NCUA IRPS 98-2, Investment Securities and End-User Derivatives and NCUA Letter to Credit Unions 98-FCU-4, Interpretive Ruling and Policy Statement 98-2 Examiner Guidance.
 The Examiner Guidance on IRPS 98-2 covers a broad range of instruments, including all securities in held-to-maturity and AFS accounts (as defined in the Statement of Financial Accounting Standards No. 115 (ASC320) and the more recent Guidance on “Financial Instruments – Credit Losses” (Topic 326)), certificates of deposit held for investment purposes, and end-user derivative contracts not held in trading accounts.